How to exchange withdrawn banknotes and coins

 E-mail: firstname.lastname@example.org or KBkontroll@norges-bank.no.

-An increased risk of infection due to coronavirus and an increased level of emergency preparedness necessitates temporary closure of the premises for the exchange of withdrawn banknotes in the expedition at Norges Bank's head office in Oslo and at the depots in Bergen, Stavanger, Trondheim and Tromsø.
-Forms and withdrawn banknotes sent by post will be processed as normal.
-(Updated 15 June 2021)
+The premises for the exchange of withdrawn banknotes in the expedition at Norges Bank's head office in Oslo and at the depots in Bergen, Stavanger, Trondheim and Tromsø will reopen on 23 August.
+Forms and withdrawn banknotes sent by post will continue to be processed as normal.
+(Updated 8 July 2021)